gacebmohammedseghir17/ansibleweb/README.md

 - `POST /run_playbook` - Execute Ansible playbooks
 - `GET /api/scheduled_playbooks` - View scheduled tasks
 - `POST /api/schedule_playbook` - Schedule new tasks
+- `POST /api/chat` - AI chatbot interaction (requires LMStudio)

+### Chatbot Usage

+1. **Prerequisites**
+   - LMStudio must be running with a loaded model
+   - Local server should be active on port 1234

+2. **Access Chatbot**
+   - Navigate to `/chatbot` in the web interface
+   - Type your Ansible-related questions
+   - Get AI-powered assistance for automation tasks

+3. **Troubleshooting Chatbot Issues**

+   **"Failed to connect to LM Studio" Error:**
+   - Ensure LMStudio application is running
+   - Verify the local server is started in LMStudio
+   - Check that port 1234 is not blocked by firewall
+   - Confirm a model is loaded and selected

+   **Slow Response Times:**
+   - Use a smaller model (7B instead of 13B or larger)
+   - Ensure sufficient RAM is available
+   - Close other resource-intensive applications

+   **Poor Response Quality:**
+   - Try different models in LMStudio
+   - Adjust temperature settings in the code (currently 0.7)
+   - Use more specific questions about Ansible tasks

 ## 🔒 Security